 Depending on how much time you have in Dubai, you may either want to stay in the Dubai Downtown area at the Dubai Mall/ Burj Khalifa or Dubai Marina area (for shopping and sightseeing) or at the beach (for a longer vacation that has it all).

-With the convenient public transportation options, taxis, and private airport transfers, most of the popular parts of the city are really just as good accessibility-wise.
+With the convenient public transportation options, taxis, and private airport transfers, most of the popular parts of the city are comparable accessibility-wise.

 More travel inspiration and information for Dubai: